BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

   discussion.
 * The main (publicly read-only) repository is hosted at https://git.bettercrypto.org/ach-master.git
-* The [BetterCrypto
-  mailing-list](https://lists.cert.at/cgi-bin/mailman/listinfo/ach) is the appropriate place for discussion and source of information regarding larger changes throughout the document, it's style, policy & in-depth discourse on minor and major details of the guide we're working on.
+* The [Applied Crypto Hardening mailing-list](https://lists.cert.at/cgi-bin/mailman/listinfo/ach) is the appropriate place for discussion and source of information regarding larger changes throughout the document, it's style, policy & in-depth discourse on minor and major details of the guide we're working on.
 It's also a good place for general cryptography-, software-, appliance- or administrative related questions that may arise when reading or reviewing this document.

-### Before you open a Pull Request (PR) on GitHub:
+### Before you open a Pull Request (PR) on GitHub

-1. Search open and closed issues for duplicates or previous discussions related to the changes you propose.
+1. [Search open and closed
+   issues](https://github.com/BetterCrypto/Applied-Crypto-hardening/pulls?utf8=%E2%9C%93&q=) for duplicates or previous discussions related to the changes you propose.
-2. Please take some time to read up on the mailing list - over the years we've discussed quite a few topics in depth and you might just find the answer you were looking for or the reason we chose a certain configuration setting.
+2. Please take some time to read up on the [mailing list archives](https://lists.cert.at/pipermail/ach/) - over the years we've discussed quite a few topics in depth and you might just find the answer you were looking for or the reason we chose a certain configuration setting.